hokushin118/rps-microservices/README.md

      > helm install prometheus prometheus-community/kube-prometheus-stack -n kube-monitoring
 ```

+Wait for some time until the chart is deployed.
 You should see the following output:

 ```
       NAME: prometheus